Dengyuemed/dengyuemed.github.io/_posts/2026-04-10-global-innovative-drugs-2026.md

 | Technetium [Tc] Pexiretide Peptide Injection | 2026-04-02 | Radiodiagnostic agent |
 | Noradrenaline Hydrochloride Injection | 2026-04-02 | |

-Through improving the conditional approval system for drugs and strengthening communication and guidance with enterprises, the NMPA actively supports the "China First Launch" of innovative drugs [6].
-Furthermore, local governments, such as Beijing, have introduced policies to support the high-quality development of innovative medicine, providing strong guarantees for the R&D, review, approval, and clinical application of innovative drugs [7].
+Through improving the conditional approval system for drugs and strengthening communication and guidance with enterprises, the NMPA actively supports the "China First Launch" of innovative drugs.
+Furthermore, local governments, such as Beijing, have introduced policies to support the high-quality development of innovative medicine, providing strong guarantees for the R&D, review, approval, and clinical application of innovative drugs.
 The optimization of these policy environments will further stimulate China's pharmaceutical innovation vitality and promote more innovative drugs to benefit patients.

 ## Conclusion